 ORA Jewellery is extremely well crafted however caring for your piece is fundamental to the longevity and lustre of your jewellery piece.
 Air pollutants, dust, perspiration, perfumes and other natural elements can dull the appearance of gemstones or precious metals.
 Because of this, it is always good practice to wipe down your jewellery with a cotton cloth after wear.

 Fine & Custom-Made Jewellery

 Jewellery should be professionally cleaned and inspected once a year.
-Periodic inspections and maintenance of jewellery help to prevent costly repairs or replacements.
-Inspect your jewellery as you wear it by looking for loose or chipped stones, worn links, bent prongs or malfunctioning clasps.
+Periodic inspection and maintenance of jewellery help to prevent costly repairs or replacements.
+Inspect your jewellery as you wear it by looking for loose or chipped stones, worn links, bent prongs, or malfunctioning clasps.

-All necklaces come with a 14ct gold plated brass chain, the chains are delicate by nature and need to be handled with care.
-Only clean them with a dry cotton ormicrofibre cloth.
+All necklaces come with a 14ct gold plated brass chain, the chains are delicate by nature and needed to be handled with care and cleaned only with a dry cotton or microfibre cloth.